Over 123,00 children already have books in their classrooms, and we hope to continue expanding the programme in the years to come.

-Inspiring Readers is now underway in Kenya, Cameroon and Malawi.
-In Rumuruti Kenya, the OMC Primary school is already seeing a transformation in its students.
+Inspiring Readers will enrich children’s education by providing books, training teachers and linking schools with local Children’s Corners.
+Inspiring Readers is now underway in Kenya, Cameroon, Malawi, Uganda and Sierra Leone.
+In Rumuruti Kenya, the OMC Primary school is already seeing a transformation in its students, as shown in the video below.

-Inspiring Readers not only brings books into schools but encourages children to use their local library.
-We use public and community libraries with Children’s Corners as hubs for schools in the surrounding area, giving children access to larger book collections, vibrant library spaces and the passion and expertise of their local librarians.
-The programme will be closely monitored throughout and we will continue to support the schools involved.
+The books provided range from picture books and simple readers suitable for the youngest readers right through the readers, fiction, non-fiction and subject books that upper primary school children need to help them develop their reading skills.
+Inspiring Readers not only brings books into schools but encourages children to visit their local Children’s Corners.
+The Children’s Corners act as hubs for schools in the surrounding area, giving children access to larger book collections, vibrant library spaces and the passion and expertise of their local librarians.